Privacy Policy

 Optional analytics collection is activated only after explicit consent via banner.

 To manage and evidence consent and protect against abuse, we also process consent visitations and decision records (consent status, policy version, timestamp, path/referrer, user-agent information, hashed IP and coarse IP prefix).
-Legal basis: Art.
+Legal basis: Section 25 (2) no. 2 TDDDG where device access is strictly necessary, Art.
 6 (1) lit. f GDPR and Art.
-7 (1) GDPR; optional analytics is based on consent (Art.
-6 (1) lit. a GDPR).
+7 (1) GDPR; optional analytics is based on consent under Section 25 (1) TDDDG and Art.
+6 (1) lit. a GDPR.

 7. Contact (contact form & email)